-After the project site owner has received written notification from the Hendricks County Drainage Board and/or Hendricks County Surveyor that the project has been accepted, an updated IDEM NOI form shall be used to notify the Hendricks County Clean Water Department and IDEM at least 48 hours before beginning construction.
-After the updated NOI is received, the Clean Water Department will issue a Clean Water Permit to the project site owner.
-Once construction starts, the project owner shall monitor construction activities and inspect all stormwater pollution prevention measures in compliance with this Ordinance and the terms and conditions of the approved permit.
-Upon completion of construction activities, as-built plans must be submitted to the Hendricks County Drainage Board and/or Hendricks County Surveyor.
-A Notice of Termination (NOT) shall be sent to the Hendricks County Clean Water Department once the construction site has been stabilized and all temporary erosion and sediment control measures have been removed (IDEM form is being used to avoid confusion.
-However, for the purpose of compliance with this Ordinance, ignore any requested fees or return address noted on the form).
-The Hendricks County Clean

-Water Department shall inspect the construction site to verify the requirements for an NOT have been met.
-Once the applicant receives a "verified" copy of the NOT, they must forward a copy to IDEM (to the address shown on the form).
+The project site owner must notify the Hendricks County Drainage Board and IDEM 48 hours before beginning construction.
+Notification shall be in the form of an updated NOI.
+Once construction starts, the project owner shall monitor construction activities and inspect all stormwater pollution prevention measures in compliance with this ordinance and the terms and conditions of the stormwater management approval.
+Upon completion of construction activities, as-built plans must be submitted to the Hendricks County Drainage Board in hardcopy and in an electronic format compatible with the Hendricks County Geographic Information System (GIS).
+A Notice of Termination (NOT) shall be sent to the Hendricks County Drainage Board once the construction site has been stabilized and all temporary erosion and sediment control measures have been removed.
+The Hendricks County Drainage Board, or representative, shall inspect the construction site to verify the requirements for an NOT have been met.
+Once the applicant receives a "verified" copy of the NOT, they must forward a copy to IDEM.
 Permits issued under this scenario will expire 5 years from the date of issuance.
 If construction is not completed within 5 years, the NOI must be resubmitted at least 90 days prior to expiration.
-No Rule 5 (327 IAC 15-5) permit is required from IDEM for projects within the MS4 area boundary, since the Hendricks County Drainage Board and/or Hendricks County Surveyor is the permitting authority.
+No additional Rule 5 (327 IAC 15-5) permit is required from IDEM for projects within the unincorporated areas of Hendricks County since the Hendricks County Drainage Board is mandated to serve as a Qualified Local Program, which is viewed by IDEM as the equivalent to Rule 5.